ktaylor63/southeast/site/content/national-wildlife-refuges/index.md

 ## History of National Wildlife Refuges

 In 1903 President Theodore Roosevelt created the first National Wildlife Refuge at Pelican Island in Sebastian, Florida to protect brown pelican breeding grounds.
-The refuge system has since grown to more than 553 refuges across the nation, protecting more than 150 million acres.
+The refuge system has since grown to more than 566 national wildlife refuges spanning approximately 100 million acres of lands and 750 million acres of oceans in the United States.

 [Find a wildlife refuge near you](/map/?search=National+Wildlife+Refuge)!